What does the Bible say about lust?

 If you DO struggle with lust...

-You may stumble sometimes, but what counts is that you get up again and repent from your actions (2 Chronicles 7:14; 1 John 1:19).
+You may stumble sometimes, but what matters is that you get up again and repent from your actions (2 Chronicles 7:14; 1 John 1:19).
 Don't allow lust to rule your thoughts and actions.
 In Christ, you have the freedom and the strength to fight and overcome anything (Philippians 4:13).
 Do NOT give up.

 The Ones About Sex